 “This appears to be a natural, plant-derived compound that can affect the number of regulatory T cells, and in the process improve immune function,” says Emily Ho, an LPI principal investigator and associate professor in the College of Public Health and Human Sciences.

 “When fully understood, this could provide an easy and safe way to help control autoimmune problems and address various diseases,” Emily says.
 The findings have been published in Immunology Letters (pdf), a professional journal.

 There are many types of cells that have different roles in the immune system, which is a delicate balancing act of attacking unwanted invaders without damaging normal cells.
 In autoimmune diseases, which can range from simple allergies to juvenile diabetes or even terminal conditions such as Lou Gehrig’s disease, this process goes awry and the body mistakenly attacks itself.

-Laboratory studies done with mice, Ho said, showed that treatment with EGCG significantly increased the numbers and frequencies of regulatory T cells found in spleen and lymph notes, and in the process helped to control the immune response.
+Laboratory studies done with mice, Emily says, showed that treatment with EGCG significantly increased the numbers and frequencies of regulatory T cells found in spleen and lymph nodes, and in the process helped to control the immune response.
 “Epigenetic regulation can be potentially exploited in generating suppressive regulatory T cells for therapeutic purposes, and is of significant clinical importance for the suppression of autoimmune diseases,” the researchers said in their study.

 The research was done by scientists from OSU, the University of Connecticut, and Changwon National University in South Korea.
 The work was supported by the National Institute of Environmental Health Sciences and the Oregon Agricultural Experiment Station.